-•We are engaged in the business design, of manufacturing and supply of precision equipments fabrication and heavy for structures various industrial We use. undertake designing, Engineering, Fabrication and Erection work for our clients as per their specifications and customizations.
+•We are engaged in the business of design, manufacturing and supply of precision equipments and heavy fabrication for structures various industrial use.
+We undertake designing, Engineering, Fabrication and Erection work for our clients their as per specifications and customizations.

-Defence (Wholly owned Subsidiary)
+Defence Wholly owned Subsidiary)

-•We incorporated a separate legal entity for our wholly owned subsidiary namely Atmastco Defence Systems Private Limited on July 22, 2020 to carry on the business of manufacture of bullet proof jackets & helmets and paramilitary forces. especially for military application and full body protector for female troops and related activities.
+•We incorporated separate legal entity for our wholly owned subsidiary namely Atmastco Defence Systems Private Limited on July 22, 2020 to carry business on the of manufacture of bullet proof jackets & helmets and paramilitary forces. especially for military application and full body protector for female and troops related activities.